 The American Joint Committee on Cancer measures the stages of kidney cancer through the TNM system, which uses the following breakdown:

-- T – Tumor: Both the size and spread
+• T – Tumor: Both the size and spread

-- M – When cancer is metastatic and has spread to other organs
+• – When cancer is metastatic and has spread to other organs

-Alternative Treatment for Kidney Cancer
+Alternative Kidney Cancer Treatment

-Traditional treatments of kidney cancer include surgery to remove cancerous cells and tissue or decrease fluid buildup, chemotherapy, and radiation.
+Traditional treatments include surgery to remove cancer cell and tissue or decrease fluid buildup, chemotherapy, and radiation therapy.
 While the traditional treatment of kidney cancer may be effective, many of the drugs used can come with potential side effects that leave you weak and make your quality of life rather painful.
-There are various kidney cancer alternative treatment plans offering natural remedies in place of traditional drugs that can potentially reduce the severity of side effects.

 If you have been diagnosed with kidney cancer, the Immunity Therapy Center offers a full range of alternative treatments to help you manage it.
-Our cancer center is committed to providing completely tailored targeted therapy and treatment plans that are structured around the specific conditions and health needs of all our cancer patients.
-We offer one-on-one consultations with Dr. Bautista, which ensures that we get to know you personally and build an actual relationship to provide you with the best alternative treatment plan for Kidney cancer.
-For more information or to receive a free consultation, please contact us today or visit our cancer center.
+Our cancer center is committed to providing completely tailored targeted therapy and treatment plans that are structured around the specific conditions and health needs of all our kidney cancer patients.

 Sources